A tribute to the stuff that makes life less boring.

 Sweet and Spicy Roasted Butternut Squash Soup

-This is probably the best soup I’ve ever made.
 There is a perfect balance to be found here, with the sweetness of roasted butternut squash, sweet red peppers and mangoes followed by a spicy, savoury hit from chilli, cumin, paprika and chorizo.
 I used lentils mainly because I have a massive bag of them, but they are great at making something like soup more satisfying.
 This soup is so good, you wouldn’t be disappointed if you had a bowl with a toastie or a sandwich for your evening meal.
 And let’s face it, soup is near the top of the list of disappointing evening meals.
 This one is so versatile, I even had it with rice.
 It was brilliant with a cold beer.

 hmm. looks proper unappetising.